Step 1

 • Competitors

-• Its needs
+• His needs

 • His ambitions

-2. Understanding the benefits of specifications
+2. Understand the benefits of the specifications

 Drawing up specifications offers several advantages:

-• Confirming the parties involved
+• Confirm the parties involved

 G) Choosing an ERP